subugoe/ipoa-html-template/README.md

 # ipoa-html-template

-This repository holds the HTML/CSS/JS code that is used to create a TYPO3 template.
+This repository holds the HTML/CSS/JS code that is used as a blueprint for the TYPO3 template.

+## Useful Grunt Tasks

+_every grunt task can be used with `-v` to get verbosed output_

+* `grunt showTodo` lists Todo/Fix/Note comments from various files
+* `grunt initialize` initialize develop/deployment by copying files from bower_components

 ## Linting